HistoryThis section has been translated automatically.

-- Varicella: Clinical morphology can be very similar.
-Different pattern of infection with involvement of the oral mucosa and capillitium.
+- Varicella: Clinical morphology may be very similar.
+Different infestation pattern with involvement of oral mucosa and capillitium.

 - Drug exanthema: No asynchronous polymorphism but rather monomorphic exanthema.

-- Tuberculide, papulonecrotic: chronicity, evidence of active tuberculosis.
+- Tuberculid, papulonecrotic: chronicity, evidence of active tuberculosis.

-- Acute and subacute eczema: spongiosis, extensive parakeratosis, no keratinocyte necrosis, possible eosinophilia in atopic eczema.
+- Acute and subacute eczema: spongiosis, planar parakeratosis, no keratinocyte necrosis, in atopic eczema possible eosinophilia.

 - Fixed drug reaction: apoptotic keratinocytes, vacuolated junctional zone, satellite necrosis, perivascular lymphocytic infiltrate.

-- Guttate psoriasis: acanthosis, hyper- and parakeratosis with neutrophil inclusions, no keratinocyte necroses; diffuse, also perivascularly compressed lymphocytic infiltrate with neutrophil granulocytes, no erythrocyte extravasations, strong epidermotropism.
+- Psoriasis guttata: acanthosis, hyper- and parakeratosis with neutrophil inclusions, no keratinocyte necrosis; diffuse, also perivascular condensed lymphocytic infiltrate with neutrophil granulocytes, no erythrocyte extravasations, vigorous epidermotropism.

-- Pityriasis rosea: edema of the papillary body, focal spongiosis, no apoptotic keratinocytes, superficial perivascular lymphocyte infiltrate, few eosinophils.
+- Pityriasis rosea: edema of papillary body, focal spongiosis, no apoptotic keratinocytes, superficial perivascular lymphocytic infiltrate, few eosinophils.

-- Early syphilis: interface dermatitis with psoriasiform epidermal reaction dense, band-shaped infiltrate in the upper and middle dermis (lymphocytes, histiocytes and plasma cells; also epitheloid cell component.
+- Early syphilis: interface dermatitis with psoriasiform epidermal reaction dense, band-like infiltrate in upper and middle dermis (lymphocytes, histiocytes and plasma cells; also epithelioid cell component.
 Extension of the infiltrate to the deep vascular plexus.